 There are a number of management changes that may occur around the time of foaling and during the postpartum period.
-These include:

 - Moving a mare prior to foaling